opendocsg/slw-judgments-backfill/2015_SGHC_205/report.md

 _Succession and Wills_ – _testamentary capacity_

 [LawNet Editorial Note: The appeal to this decision in Civil Appeal No 155 of 2015 was allowed by the Court of Appeal on 7 March 2016.
-See [2016] SGCA 24.]
+See <span class="citation">[2016] SGCA 24</span>.]

 5 August 2015 Judgment reserved.